Cambrian Heritage Railways: History

-In 1972, a group of enthusiasts established the Cambrian Railways Society (CRS), which obtained a lease from BR over the former Oswestry goods yard and Oswestry South Signalbox.
+In 1972, a group of enthusiasts established the Cambrian Railways Society, which obtained a lease from BR over the former Oswestry goods yard and Oswestry South Signalbox.
 The CRS established a museum in the former CR goods shed and acquired either directly, or through members, a number of steam and diesel engines plus associated rolling stock.
 In 1997, BR agreed to allow CRS to run trains under a Light Railway Order to Middleton Road, over a track of 300 m in length.
 The CRS then purchased the freehold of Weston Wharf goods yard and shed with the help of the Heritage Lottery Fund.
 After quarry trains finished in 1988, the CRS obtained further agreement from BR to run occasional works/inspection trains (i.e. non-passenger carrying, non-revenue earning) over the line to Blodwel.

-In 1998, to secure the trackbed and return trains to the residual CR lines, a wider community group of the CRS, Oswestry Council and local business people formed the Cambrian Railways Trust (CRT), to acquire the railway between Gobowen and Blodwel.
+In 1998, to secure the trackbed and return trains to the residual CR lines, a wider community group of the CRS, Oswestry Council and local business people formed the Cambrian Railways Trust, to acquire the railway between Gobowen and Blodwel.
 Once secured, the CRT would hand over the legal agreement to the CRS to actually run trains.
 In 1997, the CRT obtained funding to carry out a business study of the plans and subsequently agreed to purchase the track from Railtrack.
 By 2001, planning permission had been obtained for the entire project, along with a supporting business plan and funding.

 However, after government-owned company Network Rail replaced Railtrack, they stopped negotiations and broke off the deal, stating that they would only deal with a local council.
 As a result, the CRS withdrew from the CRT and went back to new direct negotiations with Network Rail.
 After negotiations failed for a second time, the CRS established a third base on part of the Nantmawr branch at Llanddu Junction.